NeoEmberArt/Aslyis/Addons/SnakeMotionTutorial.md

 ## Instalation
 * Dowload SnakeMotion.py
 * Go to Edit > Preferences > Addons > Install
-* Select the addon after after install, activate it
+* Select the addon.
+After install, activate it

 ## How to use
 * ***Select an armature*** and go into pose mode